trueos/pcbsd/src-qt5/docs/controlpanel.rst

 press "Next".
 The next screen will either read the inserted USB key or prompt for the password, depending upon your selection.
 The wizard will then attempt a connection to the server.

-If the connection succeeds, you will be able to select which host to restore.
-In the example shown in Figure 8.19ad, only one host has been backed up to the replication server.
+Once the connection to the backup server succeeds, you will be able to select which host to restore.
+In the example shown in Figure 8.19ae, only one host has been backed up to the replication server.

-**Figure 8.19ad: Select the Host to Restore**
+**Figure 8.19ae: Select the Host to Restore**

 .. image:: images/lpreserver18.png